-This type of employees generally prefer to operate solo rather than in a group.
+This type of employee generally prefers to operate solo rather than in a group.
 They do not like to socialize much and even when they take up leadership roles, they prefer operating solo.

 This type of employees are usually high achievers as they constantly strive for excellence in everything that they do.
 They are generally well-organized, reliable, and consistent in their performance at work and have strong work ethics.

-This type of employees are generally natural leaders.
+This type of employee is generally a natural leader.
 They like to connect with others at the workplace.
 They like to be part of large teams and lead them or play significant roles in them.

 Recognizing such employees publicly boosts their productivity and efficiency significantly.
-Individual recognition works the best for them rather than being recognized as part of a team.
+Hence, individual recognition works best for them rather than being recognized as part of a team.

-They feel motivated when they are recognized by their co-workers.
-They are likely to receive peer appreciation on the company’s employee recognition platform.
+Also, these employees feel motivated when they are recognized by their co-workers.
+So, they are like it when receive peer appreciation on the company’s employee recognition platform.

-They should also be appreciated for their positivity and making the workplace lively and interesting, apart from their on-the-job performance.
+In fact, such employees should also be appreciated for their positivity and for making the workplace lively and interesting, apart from their on-the-job performance.